 Many people have questions and concerns about the corona virus and covid-19.
 We follow the recommendations and rules set by Swedish authorities.
 We are constantly monitoring the development of the situation and adapting our routines accordingly.
 Here we gather information and answers to frequently asked questions.

 During the current situation in our country and the world, we want to inform you about our efforts to reduce and prevent the risk of infection.
 The safety of hotel guests and staff is always our first priority in all situations.
 Our hotels are open as usual, but with extra attention to the safety for guests and employees.
 At our hotels, hygiene and cleanliness are always top priority.

-From Friday 30 October, our employees will wear protective masks at the workplace.
 We follow the public health authority’s guidelines and the authorities’ recommendations when it comes to both guests and staff, and we follow developments to adapt our routines accordingly.
 A warm welcome to us at Cape East and remember, stay at home if you have any symptoms.

 We follow the recommendations and rules set by our Public Health Agency and The State Department regarding both our guests and staff.
 We are constantly monitoring the development of the situation and adapting our routines accordingly.

 At this time these precautions are being taken:

 - We follow guidelines and recommendations from local health authorities.